EloiStree/OpenMacroInput/README.md

 OMI is a group of craftable tools that allow you to execute and triggers macro from the input source you want.

-If you want to use or learn about the tool, go there:
+If you want to use or learn about the tools, go there:
 - [Start points for new user](https://github.com/EloiStree/2020_02_09_OpenMacroInput/projects/2)

-If you want to hack a bit the tool or communicate with them, go there:
+If you want to hack a bit the tools or communicate with them, go there:
 - [Stat points of developer that want to hack the tools](https://github.com/EloiStree/2020_02_09_OpenMacroInput/projects/3)

 If you want to talk about the project or resquest modification, I am here: